Tower (Dutch band)

 Tower is a symphonic rock pop band from Leiden, Netherlands.
 The band was formed and began performing in 1975, but disbanded in 1984, before reuniting in 2012.
-They became best known for their hit singles "See Me Tonight" and "Goin' Home", which respectively reached the 11th and 20th places of the European charts in 1982, including Belgium and the Netherlands.
+They became best known for their hit singles "See You Tonight" and "Goin' Home", which respectively reached the 11th and 20th places of the European charts in 1982, including Belgium and the Netherlands.

 History

-The band was formed by Henk Van Loon in March 1975, with the first tryouts taking place in April of that year.
+The band was formed by Henk van Loon in March 1975, with the first tryouts taking place in April of that year.
 Six weeks after the formation, the group went into a studio to record a demo for Phonogram Records, but this unfortunately did not lead to a deal.
 During the summer, the band played a lot and made further attempts at improving their repertoire with band coach Ron Westerbeek from the rock band Water.
 Tower's first appearance on radio was in August 1975 on Katholieke Radio Omroep's Van 12 Tot 2.
 In October, the group originally consisted of Van Loon himself as keyboardist, guitarist Ed te Pas, singer and electronic pianist Hans Prins, drummer Leo de Gee, and bassist Freek te Pas.
 In 1977, Van Loon was the only remaining member of the original lineup, joined by bassist Ben Peterzen, guitarist Coor van der Hoogt, drummer Ton Hoogenboom, and singer Loes Hoogenboom.
 In 1980, Hoogenboom left the band, so auditions were held for a replacement singer.
 Marian Pijnaker, who had previously played in the band Ruïns as a keyboardist, was approached by the band's manager, and was hired as the lead singer after her audition.